0xmpf/traits_based_ai_generation/README.md

 # Features

-- Randomly selects traits such as origin, religion, hair length, color, style, character, gender, age, accessories, and occupation.
+- Randomly selects traits such as origin, hair length, color, style, character, gender, age, accessories, and occupation.

 - Creates a custom prompt based on the chosen traits to guide the image generation process.